 John Brooks, former Chairman of Trustees and current Honorary Treasurer and Membership Secretary (left), with the late Bernard Baily, in discussion about a DH Mosquito model

 The late Bernard Baily pictured in the Library section

 John Brooks viewing a large scale P-47 Thunderbolt model

 A Change of Venue In 2015, Merryfield Park was sold for redevelopment and scheduled for demolition.
 The Charity vacated its premises, put its resources into store and went ‘on the road’ for ten months.

 In October 2015, we began to plan the move into our new home.
 The former RAF back up generator building is on the western edge of the former RAF Sopley site and is owned the Baily family.
 With extraordinary generosity, Bernard Baily refurbished the building to a very high standard, including underfloor heating, new ceiling lighting and general renovation throughout.
 The photographs below show how the building looked before the restoration, and how it looked after restoration.

 and how it looked in early 2016.

-The new Museum first opened to the public on Sunday 29th May 2016, welcoming mainly local visitors.
-The New Milton Advertiser published an excellent article in May, describing the Museum and the work of the Trustees, which has helped to spread the word locally about the opening.
-The photographs below were taken shortly after the official opening of the Museum by Lady Montagu and give visitors an idea of the exhibits on display.
+The new building first opened to the public on Sunday 29th May 2016, welcoming mainly local visitors.
+The New Milton Advertiser published an excellent article in May, describing the Centre and the work of the Trustees, which has helped to spread the word locally about the opening.
+The photographs below were taken shortly after the official opening of the new building by Lady Montagu and give visitors an idea of the exhibits on display.